• Skip to primary navigation

 It’s something to think about as many of us move from air-conditioned homes to air-conditioned cars and back on our way to climate-controlled workplaces.
 While we may complain about the heat, some of our neighbors are truly feeling the heat in life-threatening ways.

 At Crisis Assistance Ministry, we see hundreds of families a week who are struggling to keep the power on—some to keep cooling systems going, some to offset the heat with cool water and fans.
-Last month, we received more than 700 air conditioner units from Electrolux to distribute to customers who may be without central air or a window unit as the summer continues.
-We welcome donations of new or gently used furniture and appliances, all of which are distributed free of charge through our Furniture & Appliance Store, and financial support to help neighbors keep their utilities flowing.
+In 2022, we received more than 700 air conditioner units from Electrolux to distribute to customers who may be without central air or a window unit as the summer continues.
+We welcome donations of new and gently-used seasonal clothing, all of which are distributed free of charge through our Free Store and Partner Agency Network, and financial support to help neighbors keep their utilities flowing.
 Both can help offer relief in this sweltering weather.

 Primary Sidebar